 Hey–it's Nicol!
 I am a mom, runner, cyclist, fitness pro and product designer.
 As a certified fitness professional, I know the challenges we face to be in the best of shape of our life.
 It's not easy when there's family, work, school and life happening so fast!
 That's why I have dedicated myself to helping others get in shape, stay fit and live their best life.

 Remember, you have to take care of yourself before you can take care of others effectively.

-Nicol A. Hodges aka "Nic" is a certified fitness professional (NASM, CPT/PES) living in San Diego, CA. Nicol's athletic background started in her hometown of St. Charles, MO where she earned nationwide status as a top 400m high school runner.
-Later, at the University of MO, Columbia she earned 8 "Big 12" Track and Field titles, as well as a 4X400m relay championship.
+My fitness journey started in my hometown of St. Charles, MO where I earned nationwide status as one of the top 400m high school runners.
+Later, at the University of MO, Columbia I earned 8 "Big 12" Track and Field titles, as well as a 4X400m relay championship.

-Nicol is a fitness ambassador for ZeroWater, SlimClip and is an Athleta FitPro.
-Nicol has been featured in Women's Running magazine, San Diego's 92128 magazine and modeled for Les Mills, ElliptiGo and ACE Fitness.
-Nicol currently continues her love for running by competing in local running and duathlon events.
+Check this out, I am a fitness ambassador for ZeroWater, SlimClip Case, FitFluential and an Athleta FitPro.
+I have been featured in Women's Running magazine, San Diego's 92128 magazine and modeled for Les Mills International, ElliptiGo and ACE Fitness.

 The Baby Fat Challenge

 Losing weight and reshaping your body after pregnancy is challenging but it can be done.
 You have to be willing to put in the work and make no excuses.